This is the multi-page printable view of this section. Click here to print.

 1. A ticket is created (eg. a user reports a bug, requests a feature, or a developer makes a ticket for work they have been doing).
 It may be assigned to someone specific if relevant.

 3. They finish their work on it.
 If it has not been fixed or completed, leave a comment explaining what has happened with it, and put it back to Open.
-If work has finished on it, you next step is a PR request in GIT and the ticket transitions will occur automatically from there.
+If work has finished on it, you next step is to create a PR request in GIT and the JIRA ticket transitions will occur automatically from there.
+The developer does not need to manually move the ticket to Ready to Merge.

 4. The maintainer reviews it.
-If it’s OK, they will merge it into master, and it will progress into Merge / Building in JIRA.
-If there’s some concerns about it, the maintainer comments in Github or in the ticket itself.
+If it’s OK, they will merge it into master, and it will progress into Merged / Building in JIRA.
+If there’s some concerns about it, the maintainer comments in Github or in the issue itself.
 It then goes back to the developer to review, fix, etc. (go to step #3).

 5. Once it is merged, a development build will automatically be created and uploaded to the dev builds area of the website.
 Here it can be reviewed by other users or developers.
 The ticket will be closed with a field indicating the build number the resolution is contained in.
 If any issues are found, the ticket can be reopened, or a new bug filed that references the original ticket.
 If it is reopened go to step #3.